georgtree/rbc-tk9/docs/barchart.md

   returned.
 If one or more *option* and *value* pairs are specified, then for each pair, the option *option* is set to *value*.
 The following options are valid.

-  - **−background** *color* - Sets the background color.
+  - **-background** *color* - Sets the background color.
 This includes the margins and legend, but not the plotting area.

-  - **−barmode** *mode* - Indicates how related bar elements will be drawn.
+  - **-barmode** *mode* - Indicates how related bar elements will be drawn.
 Related elements have data points with the same abscissas (X-coordinates). *Mode* indicates how those segments should be drawn. *Mode* can be `infront`, `aligned`, `overlap`, or `stacked`.
 The default mode is `infront`.